Ultraviolet completion of the inflationary paradigm: The Starobinsky theory: pros and cons

-\textit{only a theory with a second scale $M$ different from the cut-off one, as in the Starobinsky case, can allow for inflation}.
+So far, we proved the following statement: \emph{only a theory with a second scale $M$ different from the cut-off one, as in the Starobinsky case, can allow for inflation}.
 In other words, according to the common definition of effective theory, the Starobinsky model cannot be seen as such.
 Thus, the only way to make the Starobinsky model consistent with small-scale physics is to look for its ultraviolet completion.
 Since (\ref{localR^2}) is already incomplete from the geometric point of view, the natural and minimal completion of (\ref{localR^2}) is provided by the Stelle action \cite{Stelle:1976gc},

 where the addition of the Ricci squared tensor $\mathbf{Ric}^2$ (or equivalently the Weyl squared tensor in a different base) is sufficient in order to make the Starobinsky action renormalizable \cite{Stelle:1976gc}.
 The spectrum of the theory shows a spin two massive ghost that implies an instantaneous decay of the Minkowski vacuum in gravitons of positive energy and ghosts with negative energy.
 Therefore, the theory seems unstable at classical as well as at quantum level.
 This issue is very severe because even in an effective theory the spectrum should be ghost free at any energy scale.
 Assuming that the mass of the ghost is much greater than the measurable energy scale is in itself useless because, as just said, the vacuum will immediately decay regardless of the difference in mass.
 However, the theory is unitary whether a proper prescription is introduced \cite{Anselmi:2017yux, Anselmi:2017lia}.
 In short, it consists in removing by hand the ghost from the asymptotic spectrum of the theory, while a new prescription (alternative to the Feynman prescription) is needed in evaluating the loop diagrams in order to avoid the contribution of the ghost to the Cutkosky rules.
 Therefore, the imaginary part of the amplitude is zero and unitarity secured.